gramlang/gram/README.md

 2. Run `make` to build.
 3. Run `sudo make install` to install.

-By default, Gram will be installed in `/usr/local/bin`.
+If all goes well, you should be able to run `gram` from the command line.

+### Other build and installation options

+Normally, all of your CPU cores will be used to build Gram.
+You can override this behavior with the `NPROCS` option.
+For example, you can run `make NPROCS=1` to build Gram with only one core.

+The default installation directory is `/usr/local/bin`.
 You can run `make install PREFIX=path` to install to a different directory.

+The build system creates a directory called `build` for intermediate build artifacts.
+Normally, these files are retained so future builds can use them instead of starting from scratch.
+You can remove them with `make clean`.

 If Gram was installed to the default location, you can uninstall it with `sudo make uninstall`.
-You can also uninstall from a different directory with `make uninstall PREFIX=path`.
+You can uninstall from a different directory with `make uninstall PREFIX=path`.

+The build script uses Clang by default.
+You can optionally specify a different C and C++ compiler.
+For example, you can run `make CC=gcc CXX=g++` to build Gram with [GCC](https://gcc.gnu.org/).
+Gram is known to build with GCC >= 4.9.

 ### Build-time dependencies